vtavakkoli/IndustrialSemanticInterop/README.md

 # Adaptive Interoperability Strategies Benchmark for Industrial Systems

-This repository provides an IEEE-ready, reproducible benchmark for evaluating semantic interoperability strategies in industrial software stacks.
+This repository provides a reproducible benchmark for evaluating semantic interoperability strategies in industrial software stacks.

 ## Contribution